come-raczy/come-env/README.md

 However, the 'telescope' plugin prevents the loading of 'netrw' and another solution is required.
 The plugin "xiyaowong/link-visitor.nvim" offers this functionality, and the "link-visitor.lua" loads the plugin with Lazy, and configures it to bind the "link_under_cursor" function to "<leader>gx".

+## Copy/Paste WSL/tmux/neovim

+The solution used here:

+- using 'tmux-plugins/tmux-yank' to allow yanking with the mouse to the clipboard
+- disabling the mouse in neovim (`vim.o.mouse=""`)

+There aro other solutions, for instance, putting `win32yank.exe` in the `$PATH` and explicitly configuring tmux to use it (neovim is supposed to detect it automatically).